Orders, decorations, and medals of Ukraine

 Awards and decorations of Ukraine are medals and orders granted by the President of Ukraine for meritorious achievements in national defense, state improvement, and the development of democracy and human rights.
 Awards may also be issued to military personnel of the Ukrainian Armed Forces and worn in conjunction with awards and decorations of the Ukrainian military.

-The following is a selection of civilian awards which are presently issued by the Ukrainian government.

-All recipients qualify for the special merits status for Ukraine.
+This article lists major orders, decorations, medals, honorary titles, state prizes, and presidential distinctions of Ukraine.